keatmin/golang-learning/gowtests/README.md

 5. If refactoring causes a lot of tests to be changed, it's a sign of testing too much implementation details.
 Try to test for behavior.

-6. When writing a test, consider whether the test tests for behaviour or the implementation details? if the code needs to be refactored, does the test have to change?
+6. When writing a test, consider whether the test tests for behavior or the implementation details?
+If the code needs to be refactored, does the test have to change?
 ```text
 Although Go lets you test private functions, I would avoid it as private functions are implementation detail to support public behaviour.
 Test the public behaviour.
 Sandi Metz describes private functions as being "less stable" and you don't want to couple your tests to them.
 ```